Peru Facts & Info

-Peru climate has to two main seasons, wet and dry – The climate varies according to regions, Peru has 24 cities which have a different climate, and has 3 natural regions coast, Andes and Amazon.
+Peru climate has two main seasons: wet and dry.
+The climate varies according to regions.
+Peru has 24 cities that have different climates, and has three natural regions: coast, Andes and Amazon.

-- CAUSAS Potato dishes come in all manner of scrumptious form in Peru, but none as sculptural as these incredible potato salads, constructed in a rainbow of colors and stuffed full of vegetables, seafood and children.
+- CAUSAS: Potato dishes come in all manner of scrumptious form in Peru, but none as well sculptured as these incredible potato salads, constructed in a rainbow of colors and stuffed full of vegetables, seafood and chicken.

-- CUY The Andes most famous contribution to the world of animal protein: the guinea pig, small, flavorful, with just the right amount of fatty crispness, Cusco.
-Is the spot to nibble on these.
+- CUY: The Andes most famous contribution to the world of animal protein: the guinea pig.
+It's small and flavorful, with just the right amount of fatty crispness.
+Cusco is the place to try cuy.

 GETTING THERE AND AWAY

-In Peru can also travel via air or terrestrial, Peru has a good airline companies such as Lan Peru, Taca covering the Peruvian Andes and good infrastructure in terms of land and railway operated by Perurail that arrives to aguas calientes - Machu Picchu.
+In Peru it is possible to travel by air or land.
+Peru has a good airline companies such as LAN Peru and Taca covering the Peruvian Andes, and good infrastructure in terms of land and railway operated by Perurail that goes to and from Aguas Calientes (Machu Picchu).s

-From the city of Cusco there are a variety of routes that arrives to Machu Picchu.
+From the city of Cusco there are a variety of routes you can take to Machu Picchu.

 The routes to Machu Picchu are:

-- Full day tour by train via Sacred Valley of the Incas.
+- By train via Sacred Valley of the Incas: Full day tour.

 Be prepared before your departure to ensure you have the most memorable experience abroad.

 Citizens from the United States, Canada, Australia, and the European Union do not require a visa to visit Peru.
-However, all travelers are required to hold a passport valid at least 6 months after their expected visit
+However, all travelers are required to hold a passport valid at least 6 months after entering the country.

 MAJOR FESTIVALS AND EVENTS

-Peru's climate has two main seasons – wet and dry though weather varies greatly from region to region.
-In the highlands.
-January is the midst on the wet season while the cost enjoys its balmy summer.
+Peru's climate is formed mainly of two seasons; the wet season and the dry season.
+This being said, weather varies greatly from region to region.
+In the highlands, January is the middle of the wet season while the coast enjoys its dry summer.

 - AÑO NUEVO.
-(NEW YEAR'S DAY) Partygoers wear yellow (including underwear) to ring in the New Year.
+(NEW YEAR): Partygoers wear yellow (including underwear) to ring in the New Year.

-- FIESTA DE LA NARINERA This national dance festival held during the last week on the January is especially popular in Trujillo.
+- FIESTA DE LA MARINERA: This national dance festival held during the last week of January is especially popular in Trujillo.
 The marinera (sailor dance) is a synchronized choreographed dance between a man with a straw hat and a woman with a handkerchief.
-They seductively step around each other with our ever touching.
+They seductively step around each other without ever touching.

-The Inca trail to Machu Picchu is closed for its annual clean up.
-But no need to fret.
-Make like the locals and hit the beaches.
+In February, the Inca trail to Machu Picchu is closed for its annual clean up.

-- VIRGEN DE LA CANDELARIA (Candles) This highland fiesta (February 2) is particularly colorful around Puno, where folkloric music and dance celebrations last for two weeks.
+- VIRGEN DE LA CANDELARIA: This highland fiesta (February 2nd) is particularly colorful around Puno, where folkloric music and dance celebrations last for two weeks.

-- CARNAVAL Calnavals is held on the last few days before lent (February /March), and is often celebrated with weeks of water fights, singing dancing, parades and lots of rowdy mayhem.
+- CARNAVAL: Carnaval is held on the last few days before lent (February/March), and is often celebrated with weeks of water fights, singing, dancing and parades.
 It's especially popular in the highlands.

 The Inca Trail is open once again, though the weather is still rainy.